supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_ConfigurePrivilegedIdentityManagementForAADRoles.md

 ### Exercise 1 - Configure Microsoft Entra ID role settings

+In this exercise, you will learn how to customize role settings by configuring Microsoft Entra ID roles.

 #### Task 1 - Open role settings

 Follow these steps to open the settings for an Azure AD role.